Teaching Children the Gospel

 Publisher: Tommy Nelson, 2016

-Why I love it: In many ways, I Am: 40 Reasons to Trust God is a book that tells the Bible story-line to children.
-Beginning with the Creator (Genesis) and ending with the King of Kings on a white horse (Revelation), the book details 40 of the Bible's names and titles for God, Jesus and the Holy Spirit.
-Each title/name of God is explained to children using a biblical story.
+Why we love it: Beginning with the Creator (Genesis) and ending with the King of Kings on a white horse (Revelation), the book uses Bible stories to explain 40 names and titles of God.
 Stories are followed by short devotionals aimed to help children see how the title/name shows who God is and what He does.
-Each chapter ends with a prayer and a "Learn More" section with additional Scriptures and Bible story-line notes for further study.
+Each chapter ends with a prayer and a "learn more" section with additional Scriptures and Bible story-line notes for further study.
 This is a beautifully illustrated companion to your family devotional materials for sure!

 Sammy and His Shepherd: Seeing Jesus in Psalm 23

 Why we Love It: Sammy and His Shepherd is an easy to read Christological commentary on Psalm 23 for children.
 The 11 chapter book uses the story of Sammy the sheep and his "discipleship" of Precious, a new sheep in Sammy's shepherd's flock, to highlight the attributes of the Good Shepherd and the many benefits He affords those in His sheepfold.
 Susan Hunt offers a verse-by-verse exposition of Psalm 23 in a story families will simply love!